Best practices for managing flags

 Feature flags bring many advantages, but often teams don't think of how they want to manage feature flags until they are further along and have many old flags, some sitting on top of stable code that is no longer being toggled.
 This leads to production becoming incredibly untidy as organizations scale, and erodes the value of using a feature flag system.
 If the idea of feature flags is to speed up development and reduce risk, doesn't bloating the system run counter to that?

-In the end, the point is to make individual feature flags easier to find, especially so if non-engineering users will be making use of them.
+Your end goal is to make individual feature flags easier to find, espcially for non-engineering users.
 With Harness, you can even enforce naming conventions with the use of global governance policies for feature flags.

 Add descriptions to your flags